-I cooked my chili in the oven in my la chamba cookware, which may have given it some different results.
+I cook my chili in the oven in my la chamba clay cookware, which may have given it some different results.
 You could also cook this on the stove for the same cooking time or in the oven in something like a dutch oven.
 I think cooking it in the oven brings out the flavor of the ingredients really well.

 If hope you find that chili doesn’t have to have meat in it in order for it to be great!

 Katrina’s Vegetarian Chili